math2001/math2001.github.io/content/post/bash-find.md

 ```

 Pretty straight forward, right?
 You select items that finish with `.js` *and*
-that are a file.
+that are file.
 You can guess the operator `-and` is the default one.
 Therefore
 `find -name "*.js" -and -type f` is the exact same!

 #### `-or`